BlebBleb/BlebBleb/README.md

 # HiHi! 👋

 Hello!
-I'm Abigail I'm a software engineer and ♨️ enthusiast.
+I'm Abigail I'm a junior software engineer and ♨️ enthusiast.

 😀 Pronouns:she/they